-- An MS or PhD in Computer in Information Technology with a specialization in Cyber Forensics, which is run by the Cyber Forensics Lab in the Department of Industrial Technology.
+- An MS or PhD in Computer in Information Technology with a specialization in Cyber Forensics, which is run by the Cyber Forensics Lab in the Department of Computer and Information Technology.
 This program encompasses topics such as homeland security and infosecurity.

 Looking to move up the career ladder?
 The Department of Computer Science also offers an intensive, one-year Information Security for Computing Professionals (ISCP) program, which bears the official title of an MS in Computer Science with a concentration in information security.
 The ISCP program is deliberately geared toward IT professionals who have some on-the-job experience in programming and computer science and who aim to become infosecurity specialists.
 You may also want to check it out if you have a BS in a computing major or an undergraduate minor in computing science.

 Purdue is famous for its Center for Education and Research in Information Assurance and Security (CERIAS).
 Like MIT’s CSAIL and Carnegie Mellon’s CyLab, CERIAS is one of the top labs in the country.
 It prides itself on its multidisciplinary approach to cyber security research and it draws on faculty expertise from six different colleges and 20+ departments.
 Cyber security geeks probably already know that CERIAS emerged from the COAST Laboratory, founded by the one and only Gene Spafford!